 Just like carrying an umbrella with you on a winter's day just in case, we’re going to run you through the six things you can do to future-proof your money and set yourself up for financial success.

 1. Stay on top of your spending

 Budgeting may not be that exciting, and it can seem pretty overwhelming at first.
 But while it won’t be winning a popularity award anytime soon, there’s no denying that it’s good for you.
 Making a budget that you can stick to will help stop you overspending, making your life easier now.
-It will also help you to prioritise the future and make sure you’re putting a bit of money away into your savings.
+You'll thank yourself later for prioritising the future by putting a bit of money away into your savings.

 The key is to strike a balance.
 On the one hand, you’ll want to cut down on unnecessary expenses and be more mindful of how much you spend and on what.
 At the same time, you’ve got to be realistic and a bit flexible with it.
 It’s pointless to budget £50 a month for transport when you regularly spend more and couldn't realistically cut down without walking the 10 miles to work.
 Make sure you remember to enjoy yourself and set up a ‘fun fund’ for the odd treat here and there.
 It's also a good idea to set up a rainy day fund, while you're at it - there's nothing wrong with spoiling yourself when you're feeling down as long as you can afford to do so.

 Once you’ve made your budget make sure you take stock every so often.
 Reviewing your outgoings every year can help you take advantage of the best deals out there.

 This is especially important for larger outgoings such as utilities, broadband, your mobile phone contract and even your mortgage.

 Gas and electricity providers regularly bring out new deals.
 You could switch provider or potentially move onto a new deal from your current one.
 Comparing the market and applying to switch, takes less than ten minutes and could save you over £300 a year.